Urgently! Remote Desktop intermittently freezes

-“Hello everyone.
-I used Windows 10 machine to remote access at work for a long time.
-However, I found the Microsoft Remote Desktop freezing from time to time after the update.
-There’s no RDP error appearing on my PC, and the issue remains still even though I shut down and reboot the PC.
-What can I do now?”
+“Hello, friends.
+Help me!
+I used Windows 10 PC on my home to remotely access at work PC for a long time.
+However, recently I found the Remote Desktop freezing from time to time after the update.
+There’s no RDP error appearing on my PC, and the issue remains still even though I shut down and reboot the PC again and again.
+What can I do now?
+Any suggestions will be appreciated.”

 Solution 1.
 Unfreeze RDP by running CMD